-- Responding to all information or documentation requests made by the Plan related to a grievance or appeal, such as: medical records request, provider's response to a complaint, scheduling documentation/Phone logs, policies or other supporting documentation to support the review. - Responding to requests timely (typically within seven (7) business days). - Taking all reasonable actions suggested by our staff to resolve the members' complaint(s).
+- Responding to requests timely (typically within seven (7) business days). - Taking all reasonable actions suggested by our staff to resolve the members' complaint(s).

 Member complaints are also considered by the Peer Review and Credentialing Committee (PRCC) in recredentialing of providers.